 Dear Nicky Morgan,

 My second year brought with it the changes to the Ofsted framework and the obsession with data began.
-Oh the sodding data game!
-The game that refuses to acknowledge how long a child has spoken English or whether or not they have books or even food at home.
+Oh, the sodding data game!
+The game refuses to acknowledge how long a child has spoken English or whether or not they have books or even food at home.
 The data game changed things.
-Attainment in Maths and English was no longer just important, it would almost entirely decide the judgement made about your school.
-Oh and whilst we’re on the judgements “Satisfactory” was no longer satisfactory – it was the far more sinister sounding: “Requires Improvement.”
+Attainment in Maths and English was no longer just important, it would almost entirely decide the judgment made about your school.
+Oh and whilst we’re on the judgments “Satisfactory” was no longer satisfactory – it was the far more sinister-sounding: “Requires Improvement.”

 As bleak as it sounds, those years look like a golden age compared to what we have to deal with now.

 I was delighted when Gove went.
 I knew there was every chance he’d be replaced by someone equally awful but I couldn’t imagine things getting worse.
 I figured the Tories were done playing with Education and they’d move on to something else.
 I was so wrong.